BeyondIntractability.org BeyondIntractability.org

 Even in democratic societies, political activity that opposes the government or its policies can be subject to scrutiny or harassment.
 This was evident in the U.S. during the Nixon administration, when anti-Vietnam War protesters were carefully watched and sometimes infiltrated and/or arrested.
 Some observers assert that the same thing is going on in the George W. Bush administration, as part of its "war on terror," through the internal intelligence activities authorized by the Patriot Act.

 Despite its risks, political activism is still common in much of the world and has seen notable successes.
 Most of the civil rights victories in the U.S. came as the result of political activism -- first on the part of African Americans, and later on the part of Blacks and Whites working together for social justice.
 The Vietnam War also was brought to an end through determined political activism, despite opposition from the government and many pro-war American citizens.
-In a Personal Reflection published on this website, Notre Dame peace studies student Taras Mazyar describes the 2004-2005 "Orange Revolution" in the Ukraine, through which opposition candidate Viktor Yushchenko eventually was declared the victor of a disputed presidential election as a result of massive nonviolent "people power."
+In a personal reflection published on this website, Notre Dame peace studies student Taras Mazyar describes the 2004-2005 "Orange Revolution" in the Ukraine, through which opposition candidate Viktor Yushchenko eventually was declared the victor of a disputed presidential election as a result of massive nonviolent "people power."
 These cases, as well as hundreds of others, demonstrate that political activism of "ordinary people" can have very extraordinary effects.

 Legal Activism